Primordial black hole: Reheating

 Reheating is the transitory process between the inflationary and the hot, dense, radiation-dominated period.
 During this time the inflaton field decays into other particles.
 These particles begin to interact in order to reach thermal equilibrium.
-However, if this process is incomplete it creates density fluctuations, and if these are big enough they could be responsible for the formation of PBH.
+However, if this process is incomplete it creates density fluctuations, and if these are big enough they could be responsible for the formation of PBHs.

 Cosmological phase transitions

 Cosmological phase transitions may cause inhomogeneities in different ways depending on the specific details of each transition.
 For example, one mechanism is concerned with the collapse of overdense regions that arise from these phase transitions, while another mechanism involves highly energetic particles that are produced in these phase transitions and then go through gravitational collapse forming PBHs.